 Perhaps you’ve heard these words and feel like they fit.
 Maybe you’re curious about directions of treatment.
 Maybe you’re new to therapy, maybe you’ve tried therapy before and want a fresh new approach to self-betterment.

 Whatever the case, it’s the goal of therapy to manage anxious and depressive symptoms of what’s going on with the ultimate goal of you not needing therapy anymore.
 Therapy provides you with tools to counter anxious and depressed thoughts, find better self-acceptance, and increased feelings of calm and wellbeing.

-I use a framework of cognitive-behavioral therapy, with feminist and humanistic roots.
-I aim to provide you with unconditional positive regard and support you through life’s shit.
-I aim to be an unbiased, reliable narrator who can help you to reflect on life and circumstances to mold it to better fit your individual goals.
-I will hold you accountable, and will also excitedly tell you when you’re doing well and kicking ass and affirm your uniqueness and positive qualities.
+We use a framework of cognitive-behavioral therapy, with feminist and humanistic roots.
+We aim to provide you with unconditional positive regard and support you through life’s shit.
+We aim to be an unbiased, reliable narrator who can help you to reflect on life and circumstances to mold it to better fit your individual goals.
+We will hold you accountable, and will also excitedly tell you when you’re doing well and kicking ass and affirm your uniqueness and positive qualities.

 You’ve heard the word, and it’s a Big (capital B) word.
 Trauma.
 What does it mean to you?

 There is no one-size-fits all definition of trauma.
 It could have been something that you keep returning to and reflecting on.
 It could have been something that happened to you or a loved one, or something you witnessed or heard about.
 It could have felt “fine” thereafter and then come up down the road, or it could have made life hit pause in a big way.
 There might be trauma there causing bodily symptoms — fight or flight, anxiety, stress, depression, chronic pain, fatigue, you name it.
 Or it might be invisible, waiting to be uncovered and examined.